hyperjumptech/grule-rule-engine/docs/FAQ_en.md

 ---

-## 3. Maximum number of rule in one knowledgebase
+## 3. Maximum number of rule in one knowledge-base

 **Question** : How many rule entry can be inserted into knowledgebase ?

 **Answer** : You can have as many rule entries you want.
-But it should be at least one minimum.
+But there should be at least one minimum.